Policies

 Responsibilities

-Effective Records Management is a shared responsibility.
+Records Management is a shared responsibility.

 The Archivist & Records Manager is responsible for delivering the operational activities of a Records Management programme, for facilitating the maintenance and development of an Institutional Archive and for the development and implementation of all related procedures and guidance.

 Individual members of staff are responsible for creating, filing, managing and deleting in accordance with best practice, records that accurately document the business activities in which they are involved.
+This includes preparing the records transfer ahead of submission to the Institutional Archive with provision of adequate description of contents and metadata.

 Procedures